-- The Proposed Development is for the construction of a proposed warehouse development including ancillary offices and staff facilities at Kingswood Road, Citywest Business Park, Dublin 24. - The Proposed Development is considered to be a 'less vulnerable development' in accordance with Table 3.1 of the DEHLG, 2009 guidelines. - Following a review of the available data, it is considered that the concrete yard area and a portion of the warehouse at the Site are located within Flood Zone A where the probability of flooding from rivers and the sea is high (greater than 1% or 1 in 100 for river flooding and 0.5% or 1 in 200 for coastal flooding). - The remaining areas of the Site including the carparking area and access road to the northeast of the Site area located within Flood Zone C where the probability of flooding from rivers and the sea is low (less than 0.1% or 1 in 1000 for both river and coastal flooding). - Given the proposed finished floor levels and taking account of the freeboard above the 0.1% AEP, should the effects of climate change be realised, there will be no risk associated with fluvial flooding of the warehouse at the Site. - There is no identified risk of flooding elsewhere associated with the proposed development. - The requirements of the Justification Test Criteria are achieved for the proposed development. - Therefore, the proposed development is considered Justified in accordance with guidelines set out in 'The Planning System and Flood Risk Management - Guidelines for Planning Authorities' (DEHLG, November 2009).
+- The Proposed Development is for the construction of a proposed warehouse development including ancillary offices and staff facilities at Kingswood Road, Citywest Business Campus, Dublin 24. - The Proposed Development is considered to be a 'less vulnerable development' in accordance with Table 3.1 of the DEHLG, 2009 guidelines. - Following a review of the available data, it is considered that the concrete yard area including underlying attenuation tank, the detention basin and a portion of the warehouse at the Site are located within Flood Zone A - The remaining areas of the Site including the carparking area and access road to the northeast of the Site area located within Flood Zone C. - Given the proposed finished floor levels of the warehouse, the manhole chambers for the attenuation tank and Class I By-pass Separator, and the top of bank of the detention basin together with the available freeboard above the 1% AEP fluvial flood levels, it is considered that should the effects of climate change be realised, there will be no risk associated with fluvial flooding at the Site - There is no identified risk of flooding elsewhere associated with the Proposed Development. - The requirements of the Justification Test Criteria are achieved for the Proposed Development. - Therefore, the Proposed Development is considered Justified in accordance with guidelines set out in 'The Planning System and Flood Risk Management - Guidelines for Planning Authorities' (DEHLG, November 2009).